-A pronoun is a word that takes the place of a noun or another pronoun.
+A pronoun is a word that takes the place of a noun or another pronoun in the english language.
 For example, instead of saying, "Holly finished her homework," you might replace the noun "Holly" with the pronoun "She," saying instead, "She finished her homework."
 Pronouns keep written and spoken language less repetitive: "Jim noticed the sink was still dripping when he turned it off," as opposed to "Jim noticed the sink was still dripping when he turned the sink off."
 Pronouns are not as specific as nouns.
-"It" can refer to any number of things.
+"It" can refer to any number of things, not just direct objects.
 Care must be taken to use pronouns properly as to not mix up reflexive pronouns, demonstrative pronouns, relative pronouns, and subjective pronouns.

 Nominative and Objective

 The nominative and objective forms are usually specific to their use.
 "I," "he," "she," "we" and "they" are all examples of nominative pronouns because they can be used only in the nominative case.
 "Me," "him," "her," "us" and "them" are all objective forms.
-Other pronouns, such as "you" and "it," can be either nominative or objective.
+Other pronouns, such as "you" and "it," can be either nominative or objective, not a possessive pronoun.

 Misuse and Confusion